 - Once the necessary information has been gathered and considered, you will be provided with the outcome.

-If the accused is a student and they are found to have engaged in misconduct, the University can apply educational or remedial actions or impose penalties as per Section 6 of the Student Misconduct Procedures.
+- If the respondent is a student, and they are found to have engaged in misconduct, the University can apply educational or remedial actions, or impose penalties as per Section 6 of the Student Misconduct Procedures.

 If you would like more information or support to understand this process, you can contact Safer Communities to have a confidential conversation.